abhijit-kalita/ml-azure/optimize-pipeline-pr1/README.md

 The features which has most significat impact on the best model accuracy were duration, nr employed, cons.conf.idx and emp.var.rate.
 Some other metrics for the model were AUC_weighted=.94874, AUC_macro=.94874,  AUC_micro=.98113, f1_score_macro=.778, balanced_accuracy=0.76,
 weighted_accuracy=.957

+Weights generated for the fitted automl run: The way in which a logic regression makes a bionomial prediction is by using weighted importance of features.
+We can see in the printed output of the jupyter notebook the weights calculated for the fitted model for automl run.
+The weighted sum of the features gives a value which will tend towards 1 or 0 therey enabling the prediction.
+The weights calculated in the automl run gives due importance to the features which leads to the accuracy of the overall classification.
+For example in our dataset high importance if given to "duration" feature then the weighted value calculated for duration  will be high.
+This makes sense as if someone has entertained a long phone call it implies the prospective customer is interested and hence likely to subscribe to the campaign.

 ## Pipeline comparison